uccser/cs-field-guide/text/en/chapters/computer-graphics.md

 {interactive name="trippy-as-arrows" type="whole-page" text="Using Translation to Simplify Scaling" parameters="config=matrix-scale-translate-3"}

 {panel type="teacher-note" summary="Solution"}
-The first translation is x=8 and y=-7.
+The first translation is x = -12 and y = -12.
 Now the arrow tip is at the origin, and the doubling will keep the tip where it is.
 The matrix should be {math}\begin{bmatrix}  2 & 0 \\   0 & 2 \\   \end{bmatrix}{math end} as usual for doubling.
-The second translation needs to be -8,7 to get the arrow back to the starting point.
+The second translation needs to be 12,12 to get the arrow back to the starting point.
 {panel end}

 The same problem comes up with rotation.